SpaceX wins contract from NASA to develop lunar lander | DW | 17.04.2021

 Under the nearly $3-billion contract, SpaceX will develop a lander that will put the first woman and person of color on the moon.
 No human has set foot on Earth's satellite in almost 50 years.

-US space agency NASA said on Friday that it had selected SpaceX, entrepreneur Elon Musk's space transportation company, to develop the first commercial lander that will put the first woman and person of color on the moon in over 50 years.
+US space agency NASA said on Friday that it had selected SpaceX, entrepreneur Elon Musk's space transportation company, to develop the first commercial lander, which is set to put the first woman and person of color on the moon.

 NASA said that SpaceX's Starship will include a cabin and two airlocks for moonwalks.
 The eventual plan is to reuse the launch and landing system for other space travel missions.